-The historical artifacts within the museum galleries and collections serve as tangible evidence of historical events while the accompanying text provides context to Texas history.
-Considerable thought and research goes into the galleries before they are displayed, and exhibits will continue to change to present fresh topics and perspectives.
-Whether in conjunction with classes or standing alone, students and visitors are able to learn Texas history from touring the facilities.
-The Texas Heritage Museum currently has six major exhibits: a Civil war gallery entitled "The Blue and Gray Gallery"; a WWII gallery entitled "Texas at War 1939-1945"; "The Vietnam War and Texans' Involvement"; "The Medal of Honor Memorial to Native-Born Texans"; The Texas Revolution entitled "Revolution & Republic"; and a sixth gallery on weapons from other wars that affect Texas.
-The museum houses over 16,000 artifacts from the 1830s to the present.
-The museum averages around 3,000 - 4,000 visitors a year and provides a hands on experience to visitors and students on Texas military history.
+Galleries and Collection- The historical artifacts within the Texas Heritage Museum galleries and collections serve as tangible evidence of historical events while the accompanying text provides context to Texas history.
+Whether the exhibits are in conjunction with classes or standing alone, students and visitors are able to learn Texas history from touring the facilities.
+The Texas Heritage Museum currently has four major exhibits: a Civil War gallery entitled "The Blue and Gray Gallery"; a WWII gallery entitled "Texans at War 1939-1945"; "The Vietnam War and Texans' Involvement"; and a fourth gallery on weapons from all wars that affect Texas.
+The museum houses more than 16,000 artifacts from the 1830s to the present.

-In 2009, the 81st Legislature of the State of Texas designated the Texas Medal of Honor Memorial at the Texas Heritage Museum as the official State Memorial to Texas-Born Medal of Honor Recipients.
-This memorial is to honor 56 native born Texans who received the Medal of Honor.
-The memorial was designed to enhance the Texas Heritage Museum's mission statement, "To explore Texas and Texans during wartime and how those experiences affect us today."
-The Memorial's center features two WWII Texas Medal of Honor recipients: Audie Murphy, the most decorated solider, and Samuel Dealey, the most decorated sailor.
-The memorial will enhance the Texas Heritage Museum's Medal of Honor collections.
-The museum has an extensive collection of Audie Murphy's personal artifacts from WWII along with James Harris' Medal of Honor from WWII.
-The memorial will also compliment an extensive archival collection of photographs and documents of other Texan Medal of Honor recipients in the Historical Research Center.
+On the front grounds of the museum is the "Official State of Texas Medal of Honor Memorial To Native-Born Texans" which honors the 56 native-born Texans who have received the Medal of Honor.
+The memorial's center features two WWII Texan Medal of Honor recipients: Audie Murphy, the most decorated soldier, and Samuel Dealey, the most decorated sailor.
+The memorial enhances the Texas Heritage Museum's Medal of Honor collections.
+The memorial also complements an extensive archive collection of photographs and documents of other Texan Medal of Honor recipients in the Historical Research Center.